JoelAlftberg/gothenburg-restaurants-data/README.md

 ## TO-DO

-- Store results in a .csv file
+- [ ] Store results in a .csv file
+- [X] Create rating groups such as "good", "bad"
-- Visualize the data
+- [ ] Visualize the data
-- Clean formatted address to just include the street
+- [ ] Clean formatted address to just include the street
-- Clean opening hours to contain numbers only
+- [ ] Clean opening hours to contain numbers only
-- Join tables on placeId
+- [ ] Join tables on placeId

 ## 1. Getting the data